FOLLGAD/sherlock/README.md

 <img width="514" alt="Sherlock" src="https://user-images.githubusercontent.com/1856197/229633885-aae585a9-1e5b-4225-83a8-c31a09d57b2a.png">

 It can control specific devices without any hardcoding of `entity_ids` etc. It will match the user's query with the available entities on the network, and decide for itself which entity it thinks you mean.
-For example "turn of the living room lights" might turn off an entity called "light.big_living_room"
+For example "turn of the living room lights" might turn off an entity called "light.big_living_room".

+Warning: This tool effectively lets an LLM run arbitrary code on your machine in order to communicate with Home Assistant and other services.
+Use with caution.

 ## Table of Contents